JIC-CSB/jicagile/README.rst

     agl teammember add TO Tjelvar Olsson
     agl teammember add MH Matthew Hartley

-Team members  are stored in a .team.yml file.
+Team members  are stored in a ``.team.yml`` file.

 You can then associate a task with a primary contact.
-(This may not be very agile in that anyone is meant to pick up any task, but I find that it can be useful.)
+(This may not be very agile in that anyone is meant to be able to pick up any task, but I find that it can be useful.)

 .. code-block:: bash